IOxCyber/Cloud-Certs/Azure AZ-500/Implement-Hybrid -Id.md

 ## Password writeback:
 - a feature enabled with Azure AD Connect that allows password changes in the cloud to be written back to an existing on-premises directory in real time.

+> Azure AD supports `SAML 2.0*, OpenID Connect*, OAuth 2.0*, and WS-Federation` protocols for authentication and authorization.